 Four burials, all in poor condition and with the bones somewhat disarranged, were found on the floor of the mortuary.
 A pelvic bone of one lay about ten inches from the rest of the skeleton7 and showed traces of burning; evidently the body had been partially disintegrated at the time of the burning of the building.
-Two of the burials were flexed single,8 one was a flexed "jitterbug" (legs flexed in opposite directions),8 and one burial consisted of a skull only.10

-Five pottery vessels were found on the floor.
-One was an Irene Plain bowl11 with a series of ovoid lugs around the shoulder (Plate IXa).
-It was intact and upright and lay under a fallen wall post.
-Two other vessels were very fragmentary Irene Filfot Stamped urns.12 It could not be determined whether they originally were upright.
-Another vessel was an intact Irene Plain "bottle" which was found lying on its side.13 The last was a small, rectangular Irene Incised vessel which was badly broken.14 All the vessels were empty.
+Two of the burials were flexed single,8 one was a flexed "jitterbug" (legs flexed in opposite directions),9 and one burial consisted of a skull only.10 upright and lay under a fallen wall post.
+Two other vessels were very fragmentary Irene Filfot Stamped urns.
+12 It could not be determined whether they originally were upright.
+Another vessel was an intact Irene Plain "bottle" which was found lying on its side.
+13 The last was a small, rectangular Irene Incised vessel which was badly broken.
+14 All the vessels were empty.
 However, it seems possible that they may originally have contained perishable offerings or may themselves have been offerings.